 They're popular.
 They're hip.
 Some of them are on your computer, some of them are on your tablet or phone.
 Some of them promise that one day they're totally going to be on console, but we'll believe that when we see it.
-This is a thread for discussing the many card games on the market, so as to make it easier to shit on the ones
+This is a thread for discussing the many card games on the market, so as to make it easier to shit on the ones we're bad at

 we don't like.